ropolomx/FluMatch/README.md

 ## Sample data

-The folder contains the file `La_Habana_test.fasta` which contains the 8 segments of the A/swine/La/Habana/130/2010/H1N1 strain.
+The folder contains the following files and directories

+* `La_Habana_test.fasta` which contains the 8 segments of the A/swine/La/Habana/130/2010/H1N1 strain.

+* `TopBLASThits.txt`: an example report of the BLAST report of the annotated strain.
+The version of blastn used for this was 2.2.28+

+* A directory called __La\_Habana\_test__ that has the output of the Prokka annotation process